Yago580/ebony-jackson/README.md

 + spec https://localhost:8080/SpecRunner.html

 ### Thoughts
 I'd love to discuss some of the patterns that I used when writing this code.
 I tried to really plan out the design of this game in advance in order to better organize the JavaScript functionality.
+I wanted to try namespacing all interaction with the Dom in order to make the code easier to work with.
+It helped at times to have a Dom api, others it was a little cumbersome.
+I would love any suggestions that could help me refactor further.